GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ### Register Site
 Register a client, as shown in following example:

 During the registration operation, oxd will dynamically register an OpenID Connect client and save its configuration.
-Upon successful registration of your CSharp client in the OP, a unique identifier will be issued by oxd server.
+Upon successful registration of your C# client in the OP, a unique identifier will be issued by oxd server.
 OpenID Connect Provider which does not support dynamic registration  like Google, ClinetID and Client Secret need to be passed to `RegisterSite` method  as parameter.
 This Register Site method is one time task to configure client in oxd server.

 **Required parameters:**